 With very few exceptions, all students must take the math placement assessment before they are allowed to register for their math course.
 Eastern Washington University currently uses computer based assessment software called ALEKS.

 As opposed to other math placement assessments, ALEKS will give students an initial assessment to gauge the level at which students should focus.
 When taking the initial assessment, students should not seek any assistance nor use a calculator unless provided by ALEKS.
 Neither of these will be allowed during the final assessment.
 The assessment will be approximately 30 questions and take about 90 minutes and will cover material from basic algebra to pre-calculus.

-Students will have the opportunity to practice for up to six months before their final assessment in a learning module, after their initial assessment.
+Students will have the opportunity to practice before their final assessment in a learning module, after their initial assessment.
 ALEKS will provide students a prep and learning module to work.
 All students are required to spend at least three hours in the learning module before they take their final assessment to help ensure a proper placement.

 After students feel satisfied with their progress in the learning module, they are then ready to take the final assessment.
 The final assessment will held as scheduled in Monroe Hall.
 Seats are limited, and students will be admitted on a first come first served basis.
 Students must bring photo ID.
 Students may bring a pencil or pen, but scratch paper will be provided.
 No other materials will be permitted.
 After the assessment, ALEKS will link you to Eastern's course placement scores.
 If you find that you are not satisfied with your placement, you may retake your proctored assessment.
 Please view the FAQ for more information.

 Below are the instructions on what is required of students to take the math placement assessment at EWU for placement into a math course.

 All practice and assessments must be completed before or on September 25, 2014.
 Any students that have not completed their assessments by this date will need to pay for a new placement package.